 - E. Cash and Cash Equivalents This classification includes petty cash on hand and all highly liquid investments with an original maturity of three months or less when purchased, including deposits held by the State Treasurer in the Short-Term Investment Fund (STIF).
-The STIF maintained by the State Treasurer has the general characteristics of a demand deposit account in that participants may deposit and withdraw cash at any time without prior notice or penalty. - F. Investments This classification represents participation in an equity investment fund through the UNC Management Company, Inc. To the extent available, investments are reported at fair value based on quoted market prices in active markets on a trade-date basis.
+The STIF maintained by the State Treasurer has the general characteristics of a demand deposit account in that participants may deposit and withdraw cash at any time without prior notice or penalty. - F. Investments To the extent available, investments are recorded at fair value based on quoted market prices in active markets on a trade-date basis.
 Additional information regarding the fair value measurement of investments is disclosed in Note 3.
-The fair value investments in the UNC Investment Fund is based on amounts reported to the Hospitals by UNC Management Company, Inc. Hospitals' management reviews and evaluates the values provided by UNC Management Company, Inc. as well as the valuation methods and assumptions used in determining the fair value of such investments.
 Because of the inherent uncertainty in the use of estimates, values that are based on estimates may differ from the values that would have been used had a ready market existed for the investments.
-The net increase (decrease) in the fair value of investments is recognized as a component of investment income.
+The net change in the value of investments is recognized as component of investment income.

-G. Patient Accounts Receivable - The Hospitals' patient accounts receivable consists of unbilled (in house patients, inpatients discharged but not final billed and outpatients not final billed) and billed amounts.
+G. Patient Accounts Receivable - The Hospitals' patient accounts receivable consist of unbilled (in house patients, inpatients discharged but not final billed, and outpatients not final billed) and billed amounts.
 Payment of these charges comes primarily from Managed Care payers, Medicare, Medicaid and, to a lesser extent, the patient.
 These amounts are recorded in the financial statements net of charity care, contractual allowances, avoidable and other losses, and allowances for bad debt to determine the net realizable value of accounts receivable.
 See the section Net Patient Service Revenue later in the Significant Accounting Policies for a further discussion of these reductions.